 - Stops insurers from putting lifetime or annual spending limits on insurance benefits, which often affect those living with long-term illnesses like HIV

 - Helps to close the "doughnut hole:" the ACA was expected to gradually close the gap in Medicare's prescription drug benefit (Part D) known as the "doughnut hole" by 2020.
-The doughnut hole refers to the amount between total drug costs (what you and your plan spend in drugs) and a person's total out-of-pocket spending maximum for the year (this includes any co-pays, co-insurance, and deductibles).
+The doughnut hole refers to the amount between total drug costs (what you and your plan spend on medications) and a person's total out-of-pocket spending maximum for the year (this includes any co-pays, co-insurance, and deductibles).
 In addition, AIDS Drug Assistance Program (ADAP) payments for prescription drugs are now considered contributions toward the True Out of Pocket Spending Limit (TrOOP) for Part D, which means that people can move through the doughnut hole more quickly.
-In 2021, the hole still exists, but can be closed for certain low-income people through a program called “Extra Help”.
+In 2022, the hole still exists, but can be closed for certain low-income people through a program called "Extra Help".
 See the Medicare website for more information on that program.

 Preventive care refers to tests and screenings that help us find problems early and prevent more serious diseases down the road.
 Many of the "preventative" tests and types of care only affect women – for example, cervical cancer screenings (e.g., pap smears), mammograms, and prenatal care for pregnant women.